Lorik Sena: Decline

 Like the "Bhumi Sena", it also lacked a strong ideological commitment, and in the later period of time came to be dominated by criminal elements under the leadership of Ramanand Yadav, who was patronised by the leaders of various political parties.
 The "Party Unity", another armed militia of the Maoists assassinated Ramanand Yadav in 1990 following its policy of eliminating hardcore leaders of the armed militia of the landlords leading to leadership crisis.

-Further, the founder leader Baiju Yadav also joined Rashtriya Janata Dal in 1995 and the remaining members of the armed squad came into electoral politics lured by new opportunities it provided to the Yadavs after the emergence of Lalu Yadav in the 1990s.
+Further, the founder leader Baiju Yadav also joined Rashtriya Janata Dal (RJD) in 1995 and the remaining members of his private army came into electoral politics lured by new opportunities it provided to the Yadavs after the emergence of Lalu Yadav in the 1990s.